They say nothing is certain but death and taxes, but to that, I would like to add: LAUNDRY.

 I’ve mentioned before that I do laundry once a week and during the time, declutter the kids’ clothing.
+And that I recently bought a rotary washing line from https://washingwoman.co.uk/, I can now hang up our clothes outside to dry.
 I was already doing all my laundry on one day when I heard A Slob Comes Clean podcast mention that would be a great time to declutter.
 So, on Thursdays, when their dirty clothing from the past week is being washed, I take a look at what’s left in the kids’ closet.
 Whatever’s in the closets during laundry day are the things I don’t reach for first when dressing them.
 I don’t just get rid of it all, but if the closet is still bursting at the seams, I remove whatever items I don’t find adorable or that Gabe doesn’t adore.
 Doing laundry once a week also keeps me from having piles of laundry all week around the house.
 I force myself to have it all put away by the end of the day.

 Putting away kids’ laundry.

 I used to store all the tops and bottoms separately in their closet, but I’ve learned it’s more effective for me to make outfits as I’m folding laundry and store them in the closet that way.
 It makes grabbing an outfit easier (no matching or thinking necessary) and helps me see if either of them has too much of one type of clothing (therefore, I can toss it) or realize if I can never seem to match a particular shirt to anything (again, toss).
 It also helps me to keep their wardrobe from getting out of control.
 At most, they need 10-14 outfits, so I can take stock when their clothing is stored as outfits instead of a stack of tops and a pile of bottoms.
 It makes our mornings so much smoother.

 Part of having fewer items of clothing in my closet is taking better care of the clothing I do have.